MAED (Education Foundations) (EDF)

 EDF 705 Pupil Services 3 sem. hrs.

 This course provides candidates with the background and mandates related to No Child Left Behind, HB1, special populations of students, the requirements for educating all children, and an analysis of current issues and trends.
-10 hours of field experience required.
-Offered every spring and summer.
+Offered every May and summer.

 EDF 706 Principalship 3 sem. hrs.